shawn-eary/MM/README.md

-# HMM
+# MM
-Haskell Music Musings
+Music Musings

-This project is intended to be experiments with creating music via Haskell.
-I don't spend much time on this but I goofed around with this a little on July 12, 2020 and finally made a two part music phrase consisting only of Sine Waves using the stuff from the refWave project that I coded previously.
+Dumping ground for media experiments.
+Started off as Haskell Music Musings.
+May move on to other things at some point.
+I don't spend much time on this.

 # Cheese